2013 Guinea clashes: Renewed clashes (July 2013)

-In the southern forest region petrol pump security guards of the Guerze tribe in Koule beat to death a Konianke youth who they accused of stealing on 15 July.
-Fighting then spread to the provincial capital N'Zerekore resulting in 80 people wounded and several homes destroyed.
-Though security forces were deployed to quell the fighting, and despite N'Zerekore Prefect Aboubacar Mbop Camara announcing a curfew, fighting initially continued.
-People were attacked with machetes, axes, sticks, stones and firearms as houses and cars were burnt.
-Guerze chief Molou Holamou Azaly Zogbelemou was also among those wounded.
-The initial death toll was put at 16 but rose through 17 July as bodies were collected from the streets and were put in the mortuary, even without identification due to the absence of limbs and identity papers.
-A medic from the hospital where the mortuary was located said that after all the victims were identified deaths from both communities as either burned alive or hacked to death.
+In the southern forest region, petrol-pump security guards of the Guerzé (Kpelle) ethnic group in Koule beat to death a Konianke youth who they accused of stealing on 15 July.
+Fighting then spread to the provincial capital Nzérékoré resulting in 80 people wounded and several homes destroyed.
+Though security forces were deployed to quell the fighting, and despite Nzérékoré Prefect Aboubacar Mbop Camara announcing a curfew, fighting initially continued.
+People were attacked with machetes, axes, sticks, stones, and firearms as houses and cars were burnt.
+Guerzé chief Molou Holamou Azaly Zogbelemou was also among those wounded.
+The initial death toll was put at 16, but rose through 17 July as bodies were collected from the streets and were put in the mortuary, even without identification due to the absence of limbs and identity papers.
+A medic from the hospital where the mortuary was located said that after all the victims were identified, deaths from both communities resulted from being either burned alive or hacked to death.

 After the deployments of troops to quell three days of violence, government spokesman Damantang Albert Camara said: "We're now doing a triage to find out who did what.
 Some were arrested with machetes or clubs but others had (hunting rifles) and military weapons."
 He also said that "we are today at around 100 dead - 76 victims in N'Zerekore and 22 others in Koule," while at least 160 more people were injured.
-The violence also followed an agreement to by opposing political parties to hold the election on 24 September 24 after street protests that sometimes resulted in ethnic clashes.
+The violence also followed an agreement by opposing political parties to hold the election on 24 September after street protests that sometimes resulted in ethnic clashes.